Statics and Torque

 The two results make intuitive sense.
 The heavier child sits closer to the pivot.
 The pivot supports the weight of the two children.
 Part (b) can also be solved using the second condition for equilibrium, since both distances are known, but only if the pivot point is chosen to be somewhere other than the location of the seesaw’s actual pivot!

-Finally, note that the concept of torque has an importance beyond static equilibrium.
-Torque plays the same role in rotational motion that force plays in linear motion.
-We will examine this in the next chapter.
+Finally, the concept of torque is not limited to static equilibrium.
+It plays the same fundamental role in rotational motion as force does in linear motion.
+We will explore this deeper in the next chapter, which introduces rotational dynamics.

 Section Summary

-- The second condition assures those torques are also balanced.
-Torque is the rotational equivalent of a force in producing a rotation and is defined to be
+- The second condition for equilibrium ensures that all torques are balanced.
+Torque is the rotational equivalent of force, and is defined as:

-By convention, counterclockwise torques are positive, and clockwise torques are negative.
+By convention, counterclockwise torques are considered positive, and clockwise torques are negative.

 Conceptual Questions